The end result of pregnancy is a miracle, but for many women, the journey to get there may not feel like it.

 We don’t often talk about it beyond the occasional reference to “morning sickness” (Ha!
 More like every-second-of-every-day sickness!) but for first time moms, many of the changes our bodies experience can be quite frightening.

 Pregnancy is harsher on some bodies than on others and for all our strides in modern medicine, researchers still don’t really know why.
-In the end, I gained half my pre-pregnancy body weight and I could hardly move from the pain in my hips and joints.
-There were days I thought, irrationally, I’d be miserable forever.
 For many women, most of these symptoms, like nausea and joint pain, will be temporary, confined either to a particular trimester or likely to subside once the baby is born.
 Knowing this, often the best advice doctors can give is to just wait it out.

 But 40 weeks is not a short amount of time, and, tormented by their symptoms, many women will seek natural remedies.
-Before my mother-in-law, Anahit, started Nairian, she had been experimenting with essential oils and aromatherapy because of the nausea and aversions to synthetic smells she experienced in her second pregnancy with her daughter Lilit (who created the illustrations on the products’ packaging—truly a family effort!).
+Before our founder, Anahit, started Nairian, she had been experimenting with essential oils and aromatherapy because of the nausea and aversions to synthetic smells she experienced in her second pregnancy with her second child.
 It was perhaps her body’s way of firing the alarm bell regarding the safety of these chemicals for the fragile baby growing inside of her.

 According to research, approximately 90% of women will experience nausea at some point in their pregnancy.
 For some, it’s a blip on the radar, and will subside by the end of the first trimester.
 For others, it can be debilitating, and last the entire duration of their pregnancy.
 (The latter is symptomatic of a terrible condition called hyperemesis gravidarum, and if you fall into this category, I encourage you to seek help and know that you’re not alone.)

-One was Nairian’s hair serum, made with essential oils of Damask Rose and Lavender, as well as carrier oils from Rosehip, Jojoba, Sea Buckthorn, Pomegranate, and Castor.
-This obviously isn’t how this product is advertised to be used, but it’s actually fitting that its aromatic properties have been so healing for me.
-As I mentioned earlier, Anahit designed each product with aromatherapy in mind, motivated by her own experience with the nausea and aversions of her second pregnancy.
+It's often smells that cause the waves of nausea in many pregnant women.
+This is where the aroma therapeutic properties of our products come in.
+Nairian’s hair serum in particular, made with essential oils of Damask Rose and Lavender, as well as carrier oils from Rosehip, Jojoba, Sea Buckthorn, Pomegranate, and Castor.
+This obviously isn’t how this product is advertised to be used, but it’s actually fitting that its aromatic properties are so healing.

-The hair serum, unfortunately, hasn’t arrived in the US yet, but another product I use contains similar properties and that is the Day Serum, which I’ll describe later in the section on Stretch Marks.
+The hair serum, unfortunately, hasn’t arrived in the US yet, but the Rosehip Day Serum contains similar properties, described later in the section on Stretch Marks.

-Early in my pregnancy—before I even knew I was pregnant in fact—I started finding spots on my usually clear skin.
+During pregnancy, many women may notice spots appearing on their skin seemingly out of nowhere.
 This is a common symptom of pregnancy, and (like pretty much all unwelcome symptoms) is a consequence of the new cocktail of hormones your body is releasing in preparation for growing a child.

-For me, I used Nairian’s Calendula Cleanser, my all-time favorite product.
+We recommend Nairian’s Calendula Cleanser, one of our best-selling products.
 It contains no salicylic acid or any other harsh components and yet thoroughly cleans the skin while moisturizing it and as its made with citrus peel oil, its smell is incredibly refreshing and healing, and was another smell that provided a pleasant reprieve from my nausea.

 After you cleanse, you can apply some gentle Nairian Rose Toner, made with rose water, and moisturize.
-I use the Firming Cream.
-If you want to address specific spots, you can apply the Nairian Spot Treatment to the affected area.
+(We recommend the Firming Cream.)
+If you want to address specific spots, you can apply the Nairian Spot Treatment to the affected areas.

-One of the greatest fears most women have about their pregnancies is how it will change their bodies for the long run.
+One of the greatest fears about pregnancy is how it will change women's bodies for the long run.
 Some will gain just a few pounds or hardly show.
-Lucky them.
-That was not my experience.
-I gained far more than the doctor’s recommended weight.
+Unfortunately, that is a very atypical experience (so don't go around bragging).

 Gaining such a large amount of weight in such a short period of time can really do a number on your body’s largest organ, your skin, pulling and stretching it out and creating the conditions for stretch marks to occur.
 A stretch mark is a type of scar that develops when our skin stretches or shrinks quickly.
 The abrupt change causes the collagen and elastin, which support our skin, to rupture.
 As the skin heals, stretch marks may appear.